Cold, hard cash can be very hard to trace. This makes accounting for cash wages in Income Replacement Benefit (IRB) calculations tricky.

 There are any number of instances when a person might be paid in cash: tips for waiting tables, housekeeping, contractors, whether employed or self-employed, and often when working for family members.

-So, how do we prove a claimant earned a particular wage where they were paid in cash?
+So, how do we prove an insured earned a particular wage when they were paid in cash?

-As with most income, cash wages should be considered when calculating an IRB.
-However, when looking at cash wages, the following must be considered:
+As with most income, cash wages should be considered when calculating an IRB, however, the following must be considered:

 - Is there reasonable evidence of receipt of cash for services rendered?